-The UK government asked its Advisory Council on the Misuse of Drugs to look at a number of 'legal highs' to see if action should be taken and, as a result, three substances are to be brought within the Misuse Of Drugs Act but salvia is not one of them.
+The UK government asked its Advisory Council on the Misuse of Drugs to look at a number of 'legal highs' to see if action should be taken and, as a result, three substances were brought within the Misuse Of Drugs Act but salvia was not one of them.

 Some countries and some US states have banned it but, as with all such prohibitions, there appears to have been little effect on use.

 A 2013 paper (abstract here) found that rats tended to avoid repeat use of salvia or Salvinorin A. This is in line with many anecdotal reports that the majority of people only use it once.